The GOV.UK blogging platform privacy notice can be found at

 Twitter and FOI

 For Freedom of Information (FOI) requests we will usually ask you to provide email details to reply to and then process the request that way.
-Where we can reply in 280 characters we may do so.
+Where we can reply in 280 characters we may do so on Twitter.

 If you follow us we will not automatically follow you back.
-However, being followed by us does not imply endorsement of any kind.
+However, if we choose to follow you this does not imply endorsement of any kind.

 We will normally only update and monitor our Twitter account during office hours, Monday to Friday.
 Twitter may occasionally be unavailable and we accept no responsibility for lack of service due to Twitter downtime.